 These classes cover history and geography from the late Middle Ages to the present.
 Other points of focus are the political boundaries that developed with the evolution of nation-states; the ways in which scientific and technological revolutions produced economic, social and political change; and the people and events of the 19th and 20th centuries as they relate to contemporary issues.
 This course has an associated SOL test, which can be used to verify a history credit for graduation (if needed).
-Near the end of the school year, students will take the Standards of Learning (SOL) World History II test if needed for graduation.
+Students will take the Standards of Learning (SOL) World History II test if needed for graduation.

-ADVANCED WORLD HISTORY & GEOGRAPHY II (1500 AD to PRESENT)
+ADVANCED WORLD HISTORY AND GEOGRAPHY II (1500 AD to PRESENT)

 These classes cover history and geography from the late Middle Ages to the present.
 Other points of focus are the political boundaries that developed with the evolution of nation-states; the ways in which scientific and technological revolutions produced economic, social and political change; and the people and events of the 19th and 20th centuries as they relate to contemporary issues.
 Projects, writing assignments, additional reading assignments, and research are requirements of these classes.
 This course has an associated SOL test, which can be used to verify a history credit for graduation (if needed).
-Near the end of the school year, students will take the Standards of Learning (SOL) World History II test if needed for graduation.
+Students will take the Standards of Learning (SOL) World History II test if needed for graduation.